 If you haven’t yet, take a look at our best streaming (broadcasting) apps article for a great place to start on setting up your broadcast!

-The important aspects for this article is that your broadcasting app will be able to support window/video capture, and a browser (Web/URL/HTTP) capture.
+The important aspects of this article are that your broadcasting app will be able to support window/video capture and a browser (Web/URL/HTTP) capture.

 Modern streams and viewers these days have proven that having a face cam is 5 times more likely to get viewers in your stream than not having a face cam.
 The idea here is that it creates a more interactive experience.
 If a viewer says something they can see your reaction (a joke, a story, you name it).
 A face cam is a proven way to increase your viewers.